The SPITS Sanctions List

-The SPITS Sanctions List is organized according to the targeted country.
+The SPITS Sanctions List is organised according to the targeted country.
 Mostly, sanctions are directed at governments.
 The Security Council demands compliance with UN decisions.
-However, sometimes the demands and action are also directed against specified, organized actors.
+However, sometimes the demands and action are also directed against specified, organised actors.
 These sanctions are also listed under the targeted country as the concern of these actors mostly deals with the country in question.
 In cases where only the non-state actors are targeted, that is indicated in the list.
-Sanctions against international terrorism (which often is global in its goals) are listed separately, under the name of the organization.
+Sanctions against international terrorism (which often is global in its goals) are listed separately, under the name of the organisation.

 A country may also have been exposed to repeated sanctions experiences for different reasons.
 These are still listed under country and not identified as separate sanctions.

 When sanctions are targeted at two countries that are in conflict with each other this is seen as a separate sanction operation.
 The countries are identified and separated by marking v. between the names.

 When sanctions are targeted at two states involved in the same issue but with no ongoing conflict, the countries are identified and separated with a ‘,’ between the names.

 The SPITS Sanctions List is different from the one of the Targeted Sanctions Consortium in Geneva, which focuses on separate UN sanctions episodes for the period 1991-2013.
 It is also different from the way the UN Security Council identifies cases, which is using the relevant Security Council resolution.
 The SPITS Sanctions List (pdf) is organised to make it more compatible with other state-based lists, for instance, of conflicts (as identified by UCDP) and other types of relevant data, see Grusell 2020.